kesarion/angular2-air-datepicker/README.md

 #### Version 1.x:

 The library should now be compatible with Angular 6+.
-Starting with version 1.0 you should import the exported module instead of using the component directly.
+Starting with version 1.0, you should import the module instead of the component.

 #### Differences from the original:

 There are a few differences from the original and many features are not yet implemented.
 Pull requests are humbly encouraged and accepted.
 If there is enough support for a feature it will likely be done quicker; please create an issue for any request.

 - A Date Object is used as input/output; The developer is responsible for potentially displaying and formatting the selected date;
-- First day in week is Monday, always;
+- The first day of the week is always Monday;
-- Default language is English;
+- The default language is English;
 - The language options are heavily simplified (names only for days, minDays and months);

 #### To be implemented:

-- **input + tooltip version**; (currently there's only the div based datepicker)
+- **input + tooltip version**; (only the div based datepicker is currently available)
 - **multiple date selection**;
+- **range selection**;

-Those would be the main features that need to be implemented further.
-There are many more features in the original, some of them don't apply here, others will be implemented based on interest or from pull requests.
+Those are the main features that need to be implemented.
+There are more features available in the original, some of them don't apply here, others will be implemented based on interest or from pull requests.

 ## Thanks